 What I had to do to be discharged

 I was told I would remain in the hospital until I could pass gas.
-Even though my surgery was performed by an expert in colon surgery and she was assisted by a MurderBot from the future, being able to successfully fart was the best way they had to tell if the surgery was a success.
-It was like someone got 8th-century medicine in the 22nd-century medicine.
+Even though an expert performed my surgery in colon surgery and assisted by a MurderBot from the future, being able to fart successfully was the best way they had to tell if the surgery was a success.
+It was like someone got 8th-century medicine in 22nd-century medicine.

 That part of the quest was complete.
-To finish the rest of the quest, I had to eat two meals of solid food and not throw up.
+To finish the rest of the quest, I had to eat two solid food meals and not throw up.
 Going by personal experience, I felt fairly confident I could do that unless those two meals included lots of tequila.

 When I was on the liquid diet, I didn’t partake of what they were providing.
 Every meal was about the same.
 Beef broth, apple juice, lemon Italian ice, and Jello.
 Everything other than the broth had lots of sugar in it.

 Let the solid foods begin!